Deutsch Intern

 Office of Occupational Health and Safety, Animal Welfare and Environmental Protection

-Many achievements in the field of medicine are based on results that were previously achieved through animal testing.
-This applies, for example, to vaccines against numerous infectious diseases and drugs such as antibiotics, but also to successes in the field of surgery and medical technology.
-Despite the widespread use and dynamic development of alternative methods, animal experiments are still an essential prerequisite for progress in basic medical and biological research and in the development of drugs and safe therapies.
+Many achievements in medicine are based on results previously obtained through animal testing.
+This applies, for example, to vaccines against numerous infectious diseases and to medicines such as antibiotics, but also to advances in the fields of surgery and medical technology.
+Despite the widespread use and dynamic development of alternative methods, animal experiments still remain an essential prerequisite for progress in basic medical and biological research and in the development of drugs and safe therapies.

-At the same time, scientists are well aware that animal research is associated with stress for animals.
-It is therefore important to ensure the best scientific quality and the highest possible, ethically acceptable animal welfare standards in equal measure.
-With this in mind, the researchers at Julius-Maximilians-Universität Würzburg (JMU) work according to the 3R principle (Replace, Reduce, Refine), which sets out strict rules.
+At the same time, scientists are aware that animal research is associated with stress for animals.
+It is therefore important to ensure both the highest scientific quality and the highest possible ethically acceptable animal welfare standards.
+The researchers at Julius-Maximilians-Universität Würzburg (JMU) work according to the 3R principles (Replace, Reduce, Refine), which set out strict rules.
 Specifically, this means that animal experiments may only be carried out if it can be proven that no other suitable methods are available.
-In addition, the number and stress of the animals used in experiments must be reduced to a necessary level.
+In addition, the number and stress of the animals used in experiments must be reduced to the necessary minimum.

-With this in mind, JMU takes animal welfare into account through exemplary animal husbandry, proper training of the people involved and careful planning and execution of the experiments.
-The animal welfare officers support the researchers in this by providing advice and carrying out checks.
+In this sense, JMU takes animal welfare into account through exemplary animal husbandry, proper training of the people involved, and careful planning and execution of the experiments.
+The animal welfare officers support the researchers in this by providing advice and carrying out inspections.

 Contact us